nogibjj/IP2-sy275/README.md

 ## Optimized Rust Binary

 The `release` mode is used to optimize the binary.
+You could find it at the latest github action.

 ![img_3.png](img/img3.png)